 IRF2BPL

-Click HERE for the full gene guide, which includes more information, such as chance of having another child with this condition, or specialists to consider for people with this condition.
+The online Gene Guide includes more information about IRF2BPL such as the chance of having another child with this condition, behavior and development concerns linked to IRF2BPL-related syndrome or specialists to consider for people with this condition.
+Share this resource with family members or your clinical providers.

 The latest Simons Searchlight report includes updated information on your genetic community.